 SOW 5712+.
-Chemical Dependency Problems and Programs (3).
-This course is designed to provide fundamental knowledge of the aspects of chemical dependency in American society.
-Students examine the etiology and epidemiology of substance abuse, treatment approaches, and major policies and programs relevant to the prevention and treatment of substance abuse through the use of readings, PowerPoint lectures, Web sites, and structured discussions.
-Special attention is given to substance use and abuse among specific populations including adolescents, older adults, women, racial and ethnic minorities, gays and lesbians, and persons with disabilities.
-The effect of substance abuse on families, communities, and social systems is examined utilizing a systems approach.
+Substance Abuse and Misuse (3).
+This course is designed to provide fundamental knowledge of the aspects of substance misuse in American society.
+Students examine the etiology and epidemiology of substance misuse, treatment approaches, and major policies and programs relevant to the prevention and treatment of substance abuse through the use of readings, PowerPoint lectures, Websites, and structured discussions.
+Special attention is given to substance use and misuse among specific populations including adolescents, older adults, women, racial and ethnic minorities, gays and lesbians, and persons with disabilities.
+The effect of substance misuse on families, communities, and social systems is examined utilizing a systems approach.

 SOW 5745+.
 Seminar on Loss and Bereavement (3).
 This course is for students who wish to increase their knowledge and understanding of issues around loss, bereavement, dying, and death, and how we can live life to the fullest while addressing these challenges both personally and with our clients.
 The primary focus is on six topics: 1) theories of loss and grief; 2) personal feelings, fears, and expectations of the inevitable; 3) death and dying rituals from a cross-cultural perspective; 4) responses to loss and bereavement throughout the life cycle; 5) understanding different bereavement situations, such as suicide, SIDS, etc.; and 6) assessment and intervention strategies with individuals, families, and groups.